Financial assistance comes in two forms:

 2. Upon verification of enrollment and attendance, funds from the lender will be credited to your University account electronically.
 Subsequent disbursements will follow this same procedure for each term of enrollment.
 If your lender does not participate in the EFT process, your loan disbursement checks will be mailed to the Financial Aid Office, then forwarded to the Business Office.
 Upon verification of enrollment and attendance, the Business Office will forward the check to your program.
 You will be contacted when the check arrives and asked to endorse the check to UIU.
 The loan funds will then be applied to your University account.

 Cash Overpayment Disbursements for loan funds exceeding tuition and fees will be processed upon verification of enrollment.
 For center program learners this means actual attendance at the time the funds arrive at the center.
 For Online Program learners this means verified participation in the online environment.
-For Independent Study Program learners this means until appropriate coursework is completed and graded.
+For Self-Paced Degree Program learners this means until appropriate coursework is completed and graded.

 How Your Financial Aid Will Be Applied